 With insights from Deloitte’s latest research on customer experience, four customer experience and transformation professionals explain how industry leaders are deepening trust and relationships to quantifiably set themselves apart from the competition.

 “We have to demystify trust in the B2B world,” cautions Deepak Sharma, managing director, Deloitte Consulting LLP.
 Is it about transparency?
 Capability?
 Reliability?
 Showing humanity?
-What Sharma calls “dimensionalizing” trust in B2B is critical.
-Deloitte’s research indicates almost 66 percent of B2B buyers will drop their vendor after one bad support experience.
+What Sharma calls “dimensionalising” trust in B2B is critical.
+Deloitte’s research indicates almost 66 per cent of B2B buyers will drop their vendor after one bad support experience.